riotrah/browseratops/docs/supporting-a-browser-or-app.md

 org.mozilla.firefox
 ```

-### Adding the entry to Browserosaurus
+### Adding the entry to Browseratops

 Using your text editor (I recommend
 [Visual Studio Code](https://code.visualstudio.com/)), open the
 `/src/config/apps.ts` file.
 After all the import statements, you'll see an
-`apps` object that contains all of the apps that Browserosaurus can find on a
+`apps` object that contains all of the apps that Browseratops can find on a
 user's system.
 The key to each app object is the bundle identifier, so start by
 adding your new app to the list, and give it a name: